imperva/domain-directory-controller/README.md

 DDC is a portable Java library provided with a friendly API, allowing you to quickly compose simple or complicated queries against AD's endpoints without any previous LDAP knowledge.

-# Getting Help
-If you have questions about the library, please be sure to check out the API documentation.
-If you still have questions, reach out me via mail gabi.beyo@imperva.com.

-##### Reporting Bugs
-Please open a Git Issue and include as much information as possible.
-If possible, provide sample code that illustrates the problem you're seeing.
-If you're seeing a bug only on a specific repository, please provide a link to it if possible.

-Please do not open a Git Issue for help, leave it only for bug reports.

 # Benefits
 The goal of this library is to enable an easy interaction with any LDAP Directory Server by hiding all the related communication's issues and internal bits-and-bytes.